TehBrian/TehBrian/PROJECTS.md

 A list of the more important projects scattered about my GitHub.

-For projects that are smaller but still worthy of being categorized, check out [SIDE_PROJECTS.md](SIDE_PROJECTS.md).
+For smaller projects that are still worthy of being categorized, check out [SIDE_PROJECTS.md](SIDE_PROJECTS.md).

 ---